owntracks/booklet/docs/features/beacons.md

 ## iBeacons

-If you want to monitor an iBeacon region rather than a circular region set the radius to zero (`0`) or a negative value, and add the beacon UUID, major, and minor numbers.
+If you want to monitor an iBeacon region rather than a circular region set the radius to zero (`0`) or a negative value (iOS only), and add the beacon UUID, major, and minor numbers.

 ![Beacon configuration](images/b-waypoint-config-ibeacon.jpg)